build-on-aws/content/posts/the-grad-project/index.md

 ## Learn with Us

 To accompany their hands-on videos, the students have provided annotated notebooks that can be run on [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) by viewers.
 Tune in to the broadcast with the notebooks ready to run , and follow along as the students, accompanied by Curtis Evans, Principal Academic Advocate, explain their research.
 Be sure to login to [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) for free access to notebooks that can be run in the Cloud, enabling you to follow along with the steps and experiment with the technology themselves.
-Find the notebooks themselves on [The Grad Project’s GitHub repo](https://github.com/build-on-aws/the-grad-project).
-Fork the notebooks and be ready to run them in the Cloud!
+Find the notebooks on [The Grad Project’s GitHub repo](https://github.com/build-on-aws/the-grad-project).
+Fork these notebooks to your GitHub account and be ready to run them in the Cloud!

 ![Jessy, Ben, and Vince](./images/tgp-2.jpg)
 >Jessy, Ben and Vince enjoy a light moment while recording in Seattle’s Skill Center